 Eventually we did gigs at the Royal Air Force Singapore during the weekends and this contract lasted for a couple of years.
 We also appeared on local television, at tea dances at the Golden Venus and played with the Trailers during their stint at the club.
 Other nightspots that we performed at included the Barbarella Disco at Ming Court, Talk of the Town at High Street and even at the Garrick Cinema.

-I played with the Valiants too (a Singapore group and not the one from Malaysia) and for some time with an all girl group call The Tepees who was under a Korean musician.
+I played with the Valiants too (a Singapore group and not the one from Malaysia).
 Because of my studies I left the group.
 We disbanded and could not take up an offer to play in Europe.

 After completing my studies, I went solo doing the circuit and accompanied myself on the guitar.
 I was contracted to play at the Imperial, Cockpit and Equatorial hotels.
 There was a period when I was singing duet with Simon Koh who played the keyboard. l learnt a lot from Simon.